kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 -->

 - Tests for Fallback Configuration:
-  - Verify failureDuration validation (must be > 0)
+  - Verify failureDurationSeconds validation (must be > 180)
   - Verify replicas validation (must be > 0)
 - Tests for Failure Tracking and Activation:
   - Verify `firstFailureTime` is set on first failure and persists through consecutive failures
   - Verify `firstFailureTime` is cleared on successful metric retrieval
-  - Verify fallback activates when current time exceeds `firstFailureTime` + `failureDuration`
+  - Verify fallback activates when current time exceeds `firstFailureTime` + `failureDurationSeconds`
-  - Verify fallbackActive status field updates correctly
+  - Verify fallbackStatus field updates correctly
 - Tests for Replica Calculation:
   - Verify fallback returns the configured replica count when threshold is exceeded
   - Verify fallback replica count is combined with other metrics using max() (standard multi-metric behavior)